My husband is turning 30 and we are new in our city. We don't have too many friends here. How can I make his day special?

 Why not do some research about L.A. and type up "30 Fun Facts about L.A."
 You would both learn more about your new city.
 Include some history about the city and fun places to go see.
 Maybe include in the card that you will go exploring and visit 30 great places in L.A.
 That way his birthday will last for months.
 You can go to funky, local restaurants, cool art galleries, parks, tourists sites, museums, etc...
 You'll have fun together and make many memories and laughs!
 Have fun!

 Do thirty little things to surprise him or make him happy.
 Starting with a good morning kiss , breakfast, messages written and tucked into a pocket you know he'll use, pick him up for lunch and do a picnic or restaurant that's at a new location.
-You get the picture.
-It could last all day (and into the night! lol) Have fun.
-Do things he likes to do.
-Skype with old friends back home.

 My boyfriend's 30th birthday is in January.
 He is the most genuine, sweetest person, always ready to help out anyone.
 He deserves a great party and at times has hinted he wants a party with all his friends and family (100+).
 I need help in how to achieve all this with a small budget.